craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 	- 1x "Healing Substance" -> 1x Vial of Antitoxin

 #### Bottle of Antibiotic
-Tiny (3), 2 Action Cost (UNPACK > INJEST or FEED)
+Tiny, 2 Action Cost (UNPACK > INJEST or FEED)
+Bottle of Antibiotic has 3 Charges

+INJEST: You consume a portion of the contents of the bottle.
+Expend a charge.
+You resolve all stacks of the 'Infected' [[Ailment]].

+FEED: You feed the a portion of the bottle to another adjacent creature you can see.
+That creature resolves all stacks of the 'Infected' [[Ailment]].

 Creation:
 	- 1 Watch spent at 16+ Alchemy or Herbalism
 	- Tools with *CONTAIN*, *CHEMISTRY* - *CONTAIN* Tool is consumed
 	- 1x "Healing Substance" -> 1x Bottle of Antibiotic

-INJEST: You consume the contents of the bottle.
-You resolve all stacks of the 'Infected' [[Ailment]].

-FEED: You feed the contents of the bottle to another adjacent creature you can see.
-That creature resolves all stacks of the 'Infected' [[Ailment]].

 #### Bottle of Antiseptic
 Tiny (5), 2 Action Cost (UNPACK > APPLY)